 Frequency of PDT and intravitreal anti-VEGF treatment

-The average number of intravitreal injections during the first year in the combination treatment and anti-VEGF monotherapy groups, was 5.5 and 6.0 respectively (p=0.5990; table 4).
+The average number of intravitreal injections during the first year in the combination treatment and anti-VEGF monotherapy groups, was 5.5 and 6.0 respectively (p=0.5990; Table 4).
 Similarly, the average number of injections per year did not differ between these two groups (4.6 and 5.1 respectively, p=0.6243).
 We additionally calculated the number of intravitreal injections in 16 patients of the combination treatment group that received PDT at initial clinic visit (simultaneously with or before the start of anti-VEGF therapy).
 These patients received on average 4.7 injections during the first year and 4.3 injections per year.
 Comparison of these numbers with the anti-VEGF monotherapy group did not demonstrate a statistically significant difference.
-The use of anti-VEGF agents was associated with fewer total PDT treatments in the combination group (1.2) versus PDT alone (1.7) (table 4).
+The use of anti-VEGF agents was associated with fewer total PDT treatments in the combination group (1.2) versus PDT alone (1.7) (Table 4).

+Clinical outcomes in patients with juxtapapillary PCV

+We further analyzed clinical characteristics and outcomes in 24 eyes with juxtapapillary polypoidal lesions, which generally present with a higher frequency among Caucasian populations.2 Baseline characteristics and final outcomes are summarized in Table 5.
+Decision for treatment was made in 18 out of 24 eyes (75%) with exudative changes, whereas observation was recommended in 6 eyes (25%) with no subretinal or intraretinal fluid at baseline.
+Most treated eyes received PDT, either alone (6/18, 33.3%) or in combination with anti-VEGF (10/18, 55.6%), whereas 2 eyes (11.1%) were treated with aflibercept monotherapy.
+Treatment induced an overall improvement of exudative changes and a corresponding decrease in CRT, and was associated with an increase in average BCVA of 2.6 letters which was not statistically significant.
+Meanwhile, untreated eyes with juxtapapillary PCV remained stable with no significant change in BCVA and CRT, and required no therapy.
+At last clinic visit, only 1 out of 18 treated eyes (5.6%) was still receiving anti-VEGF injections using a treat-and-extend regimen.

 Discussion